- Family Law

 - Criminal Law

 What is an Advance Care Directive?

-An Advance Care Directive (ACD) is a legal document that authorises who you would like as a Substitute Decision Maker (SDM).
-The appointed SDM makes decisions on your behalf in the event that you become mentally incapacitated.
+An Advance Care Directive is a legal document that authorises who you would like as a Substitute Decision Maker.
+The appointed Substitute Decision Maker makes decisions on your behalf in the event that you become mentally incapacitated.
 For instance, if you suffer a coma, stroke or any other incident where you become incapable of making your own decisions.
-Further, the SDM will need to attend to all of your personal and health affairs during this time.
-A SDM can also make decisions concerning matters such as whether you receive certain medical or dental treatment, accommodation matters and general health care.
-Overall this document gives the SDM the power to make any decisions that you would normally make in relation to your general health and lifestyle choices.
-For example:
+Further, the Substitute Decision Maker will need to attend to all of your personal and health affairs during this time.
+A Substitute Decision Maker can also make decisions concerning matters such as whether you receive certain medical or dental treatment, accommodation matters and general health care.
+Overall this document gives the Substitute Decision Maker the power to make any decisions that you would normally make in relation to your general health and lifestyle choices.

 - Where you should live (nursing home, etc.)

 - Health treatments

 - Consenting or refusing medical treatment (life support, etc.)